 There are two things I can tell you with confidence.
 First, the profession is changing, not disappearing.
 The practitioners here, people who build and maintain real systems for a living, all still believe the work matters and that learning the field is worthwhile.
 Second, the skills that will matter most are the ones this guide has been describing: understanding what the tool is, knowing when to use it and when to put it down, reviewing output critically, communicating clearly with other humans, and thinking about problems at a level of abstraction that machines do not yet handle well.
 The ground is shifting, and nobody can tell you exactly where it will settle.
 But the direction of the shift is visible, and you can move with it.

-8. What do you actually do with all this uncertainty?
+10. What do you actually do with all this uncertainty?

 Every practitioner I spoke with recommends learning about LLMs.
 The median recommendation was 6 out of 7.
 The range was 5 to 6.
 Nobody hit the ceiling.
-These are people who use the tools daily and still stop short of full endorsement.
+These are eight people who use the tools daily and still stop short of full endorsement.
 They have seen enough to know the tools are valuable.
 They have also seen enough to know the story is unfinished.

 I cannot tell you how much review is enough.
 Samir reviews everything, always, because his name is on it.
 Ben deliberately reviews less when the stakes are lower.
 Both positions are considered.
 Both come from experience.
 The line you draw will depend on your context and your own developing judgment.